-World Vision Bangladesh, a Christian humanitarian organisation is dedicated to the wellbeing of children, especially the most vulnerable children, their families and communities.
+World Vision Bangladesh (WVB), a Christian humanitarian organization is dedicated to the wellbeing of children, especially the most vulnerable children, their families and communities.
 It is committed to serve and partner with people in need regardless of religion, ethnicity, gender and ability.

 - Improve health status of mothers and children

 - Ensure children are protected and cared for